DragunWF/DragunWF/README.md

 - The programming, scripting, and markup languages I code in are `Python`, `C`, `C#`, `Java`, `JavaScript`, `SQL`, `PowerShell`, `Bash`, `HTML`, and `CSS`.
 - My **favorite programming languages** are `C#` and `Python`.
 My **preferred operating system** is `macOS`.
 - I do all sorts of things in the field of programming such as `Full-Stack Web Development`, `Mobile Development`, `Game Development`, `Automation`, and `Database Administration`.
-- For a full list of my skills and the libraries/frameworks I use frequently, you can go to [this link](https://dragunwf.up.railway.app/skills/more).
+- For a full list of my skills and the libraries/frameworks I use frequently, you can go to [this link](https://dragunwf.onrender.com/skills/more). - _Not Updated since early 2023, Check my Linkedin for the updated list_

 ### Links to my other stuff